ccuser44/Octagon/docs/Detections.md

 ```

 !!!tip
-    The server can safely increase the velocity of the player's character's primary part, or
+    - The server can safely increase the velocity of the player's character's primary part, or
     simply teleport the player without this detection flagging the player.

+    - Players who're sitting on Seats (not to be confused with VehicleSeats) will be not be monitored.
+However, players who're sitting on VehicleSeats will be monitored by this detection.

 Each physics detection, comes with a predefined set of members which you can toggle for your own game's need: